AntjeInTech2022/fakestore_boot/README.md

 # About

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This website was developed as part of the Code Academy Berlin Full-stack Web Developer Bootcamp.
+This project was part of the Code Academy Berlin Full-Stack Web Developer Bootcamp.
 The project consisted in building a free-of-choice Single Page Application with React JS using Firebase to create a login feature and to store information into a database.

 - API used: https://fakestoreapi.com/
 - CSS framework used: Bootstrap React